rest-for-physics/framework/doc/developer/Safe writable ROOT IO.md

 The available modes are `Read`, `Recreate`, and `Update`. `Recreate` intentionally replaces an existing file and must not be used as a shortcut for `Update`.
 An update is initially opened read-only.
-REST inventories the exact class-name, class-version, and checksum tuples stored in the file, collects the embedded schema rules, prepares loaded or emulated ROOT classes, and preflights the historical entries.
-It then transitions the same `TFile` to update mode and verifies the local file identity and ROOT UUID before marking the exact historical class-index entries required for writing.
+REST inventories the exact class-name, class-version, and checksum tuples stored in the file, collects the embedded schema rules, asks ROOT to resolve the on-disk entries into loaded or emulated classes, and only then registers the embedded rules.
+This follows ROOT's own `TFile::ReadStreamerInfo`/`TStreamerInfo::BuildCheck` ownership and resolution rules, including unloaded classes and entries such as `ROOT::TIOFeatures`.
+REST then transitions the same `TFile` to update mode and verifies the local file identity and ROOT UUID before marking the historical class-index entries required for writing.

 `PrepareBorrowedUpdate(TFile&, std::string*)` provides the same update preparation when legacy code already